Pluggers by Rick McKee for October 27, 2024

 33. Anim chromosomes

-chromosome Premium Member 25 days ago
+chromosome Premium Member about 2 months ago

 My parents didn’t throw away my comics, but I used them so much I wore most of them out… I didn’t have any special ones, either.